 From Leominster the trail goes via Barons Cross to Dilwyn, and from there to Weobley.
 Weobley dates from the 7th century, and is a very pretty black and white village.
 The trail continues through Sarnesfield to Kinnersley Castle, built c1588.
-The village of Eardisley is next, and then the town of Kington, a small market town named after Edward the confessor, where many of the houses are 300 years old.
-Then on to Lyonshall where the 16th century Royal George pub is an attraction.
+The village of Eardisley is next, and then the town of Kington, a small market town named after Edward the confessor, where many of the houses are 300 or more years old.
+Then on to Lyonshall where the 16th century Royal George pub is another timber-frame attraction.

 Pembridge which has many timber-framed buildings is next , with more than 90 listed buildings.
 The river Arrow runs through the village and under the road.
 Click on the thumbnails below to see larger image or view the Pembridge slideshow